 Doing Less Work Increases Productivity

-According to a new study micro-breaks, such as brewing a cup of tea or nipping to the toilet, could be costing the average business upwards of £11,000 a year.
+According to this study micro-breaks, such as brewing a cup of tea or nipping to the toilet, could be costing the average business upwards of £11,000 a year.
 But whilst this may seem like lost profit.
-Some experts are now arguing that by taking more breaks you actually increase productivity.
+Some experts are now arguing that by taking more breaks and doing less work increases productivity.

 “Deactivating and reactivating your goals allows you to stay focused.
 From a practical standpoint, our research suggests that when faced with long tasks it is best to impose brief breaks on yourself.
 Brief mental breaks will actually help you stay focused on your task!”